 Material-intensive load-bearing structures can (and should) be replaced by dissolved structures.
 Such optimised beams save large amounts of material and can be recycled completely and sorted by using suitable fasteners.

-Deconstructability and Reusability
+Deconstruction and Reusability of Wood

 Joining technology also plays an immensely important role in sustainable timber construction.
-A CNC-controlled production technology enables the economical use of carpenter-style connections.
+A CNC-controlled manufacturing technology enables the economical use of carpenter-style connections.
 Initial tests on large supporting structures have shown that such structures can get by with significantly fewer metal fasteners.

-When connecting e.g. timber boarding with timber substructures, it is important to weigh up whether shot nails should really be used – or whether it is better to use screw connections that allow easy separation of the timber elements even after many years.
+When connecting e.g. timber cladding with timber substructures, it is important to weigh up whether shot nails should really be used – or whether it is better to use screw connections that allow easy separation of the timber elements even after many years.